researchly/researchly-blog/_posts/2020-04-05-Using-Text-Mining-to-analyze-technologies-for-innovation-discovery.md

-Having said that, let's look at the innovation process.
+Having said that, let's look at the first possibiliy: 'Develop new technologies by identifying overlapping capabilities between owned technologies and new technologies'.

 ## Develop new technologies by identifying overlapping capabilities between owned technologies and new technologies
 In this scenario, the company owns one technology and develops a new technology by modifying the existing one.